wookey-project/ewok-kernel/doc/perms_internals.rst

    bool perm_same_ipc_domain(e_task_id      src,
                              e_task_id      dst);

-Through this API, it is possible to control all accesses to ressources and tasks.
-This API abstract the permission memory model described below.
+Through this API, it is possible to control all accesses to resources and tasks.
+This API abstracts the permission memory model described below.

 Memory representation of permissions in EwoK
 --------------------------------------------